 The Group Summary data collected in conjunction with the student seating number allows for examining group dynamics and amount and levels of S code type of interactions that reveal the impact of a lesson on student-to-student interactions.
 The table shows S codes and M10 event responses coming from specific groups.
-This data would show how the teacher stimulated student actions (S codes) within the small group.
-The Seating Chart Heat Map would show how much interaction occurred within that group and color-coding to show each member's contributions.
+If the teacher and observer wondered how the lesson stimulated student actions (S codes) within the small group, this data would indicate thereof.
+The Seating Chart Heat Map would show how much interaction occurred within that group and color-coding to show the number of contributions each member made.